unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 > #### The Schools of Tek
 >
 > Academies of tek group tek skills into eight categories called schools of tek.
-Scholars, particularly arcanists, apply these categories to all tek skills, believing that all tek functions in essentially the same way, whether it derives from rigorous study or is bestowed by a deity.
+Scholars, particularly Arcanists, apply these categories to all tek skills, believing that all tek functions in essentially the same way, whether it derives from rigorous study or is bestowed by a deity.
 >
 > The schools of tek help describe tek skills; they have no rules of their own, although some rules refer to the schools.
 >